roger778876/graphics-notes/README.md

 **Parser (syntactic analyzer)**:
 - takes in token list and outputs a syntax tree
 - organizes tokens so that they can be used later
+- checks the token list for valid structure
+- knows the grammar of the language
+- tools: yacc, bison, javacc

+**Semantic analyzer**:
+- takes in syntax tree and outputs an operation list and symbol table
+- checks if structure makes sense

 ## 4/26, 4/27, 4/30 Lighting - Phong Reflection Model